-In 2014, the California Legislature passed the Sustainable Groundwater Management Act (SGMA) and the Governor signed it into law.
+In 2014, the California Legislature passed the Sustainable Groundwater Management Act (SGMA) and the Governor signed it into law, becoming effective January 2015.
 SGMA provides a framework for sustainable management of groundwater by local water supply, water management and land use agencies.
-SGMA requires the formation of Groundwater Sustainability Agencies or GSAs to provide governance over each sub-basin in the State.
-A sub-basin can be governed by one GSA or by multiple smaller GSAs provided that all GSAs work collectively to sustainably manage the entire sub-basin.
+SGMA requires the formation of Groundwater Sustainability Agencies, or GSAs, for providing governance over each basin in the State.
+The State Department Water Resources (DWR) defines the boundaries and describes the hydrologic characteristics of California’s groundwater basins and subbasins in Bulletin 118.
+A basin, and subbasins, can be governed by one GSA, or multiple GSAs, provided that all GSAs work collectively and collaboratively to sustainably manage groundwater in the entire subbasin.

-Sacramento County overlays all or part of five groundwater sub-basins.
+Sacramento County overlays all or part of four groundwater sub-basins.

 These sub-basins are described below and shown on the image below.